When should a car undergo an MOT inspection?

 Inspection frequencies

-Three or four years after a car is first allowed on the road, there is an MOT requirement.
+Three or four years after a car is first allowed on the road, there is an MOT inspection requirement.
 This depends on the type of fuel:

 Personenauto’s en lichte bedrijfsvoertuigen (<3.500 kg) | Fuel | When to inspect? |

-Date of first authorisation after 1 January 2005 | Petrol and/or electric motor | First MOT after 4 years, then twice after 2 years, thereafter every year |
+Date of first admission after Jan.
+1, 2005 | Gasoline and/or electric motor | First MOT after 4 years, then twice after 2 years, then every year thereafter |

-Diesel, gas or other (possibly in combination with electric) | First MOT after 3 years, thereafter every year | |
+Diesel, gas or other (possibly combined with electric) | First MOT after 3 years, then every year thereafter | |

-Date of first authorisation before 1 January 2005 |
+Date of first admission before Jan.
+1, 2005 |

 All |

-First MOT after 3 years, thereafter every year |
+First MOT after 3 years, then every year thereafter |

-Vehicle 30 years old or more but less than 50 years old |
+Vehicle 30 years old or older, but under 50 years old |

 All |

-MOT every 2 years |
+MOT once every 2 years |

-Vehicle 50 or more years old |
+Vehicle 50 years or older |

 All |

-No compulsory MOT |
+No MOT requirement |

 * No MOT requirement for a vehicle 50 years or older applies since 1-1-2021

-Special Vehicles | When to inspect? |
+Special vehicles | When to inspect? |

-Taxi, ambulance, bus and hazardous goods vehicles | Annual MOT |
+Cab, ambulance, bus and hazardous materials transport vehicles | Every year MOT |

-MOT for vehicles older than 30 years
+MOT for vehicles over 30 years old

 Category |